Chilean mountaineers find plane lost in Andes over 53 years ago

-SANTIAGO Feb 9 After a grueling journey up into the rarefied air of the Andes mountains, an expedition team announced it has discovered the fuselage of a passenger plane that went missing over a half century ago.
+SANTIAGO After a gruelling journey up into the rarefied air of the Andes mountains, an expedition team announced it has discovered the fuselage of a passenger plane that went missing over a half century ago.

-The LAN Chile Douglas DC-3 twin-propeller aircraft was reported missing on April 3, 1961, near the city of Linares, some 300 kilometers (186 miles) south of the Chilean capital of Santiago.
-Eight players and the coach of the top-flight Green Cross soccer club as well as three referees were among the 24 passengers traveling aboard the plane.
+The LAN Chile Douglas DC-3 twin-propeller aircraft was reported missing on April 3, 1961, near the city of Linares, some 300 kilometres (186 miles) south of the Chilean capital of Santiago.
+Eight players and the coach of the top-flight Green Cross football club as well as three referees were among the 24 passengers travelling aboard the plane.

 The airline, now part of Latam Airlines Group, the region's largest carrier, was state-owned at the time of the accident.